ASX Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Pricing Environment: While there are opportunities for price increases, management indicated that pricing strategies would be opportunistic and dependent on market conditions.
+• Pricing Environment: While there are expectations for price increases in certain segments, management emphasized that pricing strategies will be opportunistic and dependent on market conditions.